 Right now we have no idea how to think about the mind, but we have to think of it in some way.
 We can't help but think in terms of metaphors, and if you choose the wrong ones, you end upyour thinking in certain directions and not in others, making assumptions without justification and whole classes of possibilities.
 No matter how well we know that we are speaking , our mental images and metaphors have a influence on our subsequent speculation.
 As you speak, so you will think.
 Moreover, the more you want to go with your investigations and speculations, the more this kind of thing matters.
 You can have a somewhat wrong model in mind and still come up with perfectly accurate empirical predictions.
 When you are trying to rethink things in a fundamental way, however, when you are trying to make conceptual and what might be true, what must be true, and what could not possibly be true about the really big things like consciousness, the wrong metaphor, or simply the lack of the right one, can really you.

 In a sense, the more you actually know about how computers work the longer the period of intellectualmust be.
 You just can't help phrasing things in terms of live processor vs. dead data, a centralized point of control, search and sort algorithms and the like.
-I really like Dennett's pandemonium/fame model of mind as an antidote to this.
-Dennett makes the point that the serial Von Neumann type machine (a fancy way of talking in an idealized, abstract sense about "the computer" as we understand computers) is highly artificial even in our own minds.
+I really like Dennett's pandemonium/fame model of mind as an to this (more on this later).
+Dennett makes the point that the serial von Neumann type machine (a fancy way of talking in an idealized, abstract sense about "the computer" as we understand computers) is highly artificial even in our own minds.
 That is, our minds, as they evolved, did not start out thinking that way.
 Serial, von Neumann type thinking was a great trick, but one we learned relatively late in the evolutionary game - it is not the natural architecture of minds.
 As Dennett puts it, our mind is a serial machine simulated on a massively parallel substrate.
 It is this type of linear, symbolic thought that we get presented to us when we try to introspect "how we think".
 We went on to build computers to mimic this naive impression we have of our own thought processes, and obviously it has worked out quite well for us in lots of ways.
 But to imagine that we can capture the essence of thought itself that way is a beguiling mistake.
-Our computation, our "raw cognition", is a special case of qualia, just as the "sour" portion of our taste palette is.
-In our minds, things like logical inference, interpretation, and intentionality are qualitative, or at best, subsume and rest upon a whole pile of qualitative workings.

 So before we dismiss computers altogether (and I emphasize again that dismissing them for good would be nearly impossible as well as counter-productive, since we will always be drawn to the extensive vocabulary of computers when talking about minds) let's think about them for a bit.
 Ignoring for the moment all of the what-is-it-like-to-see-red arguments, why are computers not like minds?
 In particular, if we were to design a brand new computer language, or a computer environment (like an SDK - Software Development Kit) that would allow people to tinker with AI, what would it look like?